 Clawfoot Tub And Overflow Drain

 There are still a number of beautiful bathrooms with clawfoot tubs in old homes.
 These types of tubs are freestanding and have the overflow attached outside the tub together with exposed pipes.
-Also, both the pipes for the water source and the drain enter through the floor.
+Also, both the pipes for the water source and the drainage enter through the floor.

-Are Bathtub Drains Interchangeable?
+Are Drains Interchangeable?

 How Do I Choose A Bathtub Drain?

-But, you need to take note of the other components like the P-trap and the drain pipe.
+But, you need to take note of the other components like the P-trap and the outflow pipe.
 After that, you need to consider the style of the drain.
 You should add an overflow drain also to prevent the bathtub from overflowing.

 Waste And Overflow Kits